Connect with others who understand.

 Decreased Appetite

-You may enjoy food more by having smaller meals, scheduling fun meals with friends or family, and using nonalcoholic mouthwash to prevent mouth dryness.
-Talk to a nutritionist about ways to make eating easier.
+You may find eating easier by having smaller meals more often, planning enjoyable meals with friends or family, and using nonalcoholic mouthwash to reduce dry mouth.
+A nutritionist can also offer helpful tips to make eating easier.

 Numbness or Tingling in Hands or Feet